-Talk is Cheap: Notes
+Talk is Cheap: Notes, Lyrics, & Visuals

 "Could I invent myself as anyone?"
 The question is posed in I've Got One.
 By the midpoint Verb, having capitulated to the need for growth and change, we've committed to this tightrope walk and are "half across the canyon" but "walking blind".
 By Lazy Heart, we're "coming out of the thick of things" with a clarity of thought and perspective.
 The penultimate song, The Unreliable Narrator, describes that moment of breaking the fourth wall of a narrative that is no longer useful or honest.
 Once you jump off the page of a story, things become more of a choose-your-own adventure.
-Here, the character presses fast forward to the Epilogue and writes an ending more suited and aligned with both the chapter she's closing and the new one she's about to open.
-What began with the acknowledgement that pretzeling the self into a two-dimensional character is exhausting and limiting ("it’s a brutal shape, I'd watch you prune my vine" from Talk is Cheap) concludes with an understanding that the ability to adapt doesn't mean you always should (in Epilogue).
+Here, the character presses fast forward to the Epilogue and writes an ending more suited and aligned with both the chapter that's closing and the new one about to open.
+What began with the acknowledgment that pretzeling the self into a two-dimensional character is exhausting and limiting ("it’s a brutal shape, I'd watch you prune my vine" from Talk is Cheap) concludes with an understanding that the ability to adapt doesn't mean you always should (in Epilogue).
 At every moment, we author our lives within the parameters of what we can control.
-Evaluate whether to stick it out or if it's time to move on.
+Evaluate whether to stick it out, or if it's time to move on.

 ... but on the other hand, the insanity of our world frequently reminds me of the lyrics "the world is such a simple place of supply and demand; every god has a fanboy, and there’s an ass for every seat" (from An Ass For Every Seat), lines that are generally a point of defiant pride for me.
 So who knows.
 Perspectives change.